Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Introduction

-Instead of existentially quantified variables, second-order dependencies support existentially quantified variables in implication consequents.
-In the SO dependency \eqref{eq:S13}, $f$ is a function variable, and term $f(n)$ can be understood as `the ID of the student with name $n$'.
-This increased expressive power allows SO dependencies to express compositions of any sets of TGDs, and moreover SO dependencies are closed under composition too. \end{example}
+The expressivity of first-order logic can sometimes be insufficient. \citet{DBLP:journals/tods/FaginKPT05} observed this in the context of schema mappings.
+If $\Sigma_1$ and $\Sigma_2$ are source-to-target TGDs describing mappings from a schema $\mathcal{S}_1$ to a schema $\mathcal{S}_2$, and from $\mathcal{S}_2$ to a schema $\mathcal{S}_3$, respectively, the equivalent mapping from $\mathcal{S}_1$ to $\mathcal{S}_3$ may not be expressible in first-order logic; however, the composition of $\Sigma_1$ and $\Sigma_2$ can be expressed using second-order (SO) dependencies.
+Instead of existentially quantified first-order variables, SO dependencies provide existentially quantified function variables, which considerably increases the expressive power.
+Moreover, \citet{DBLP:journals/tods/FaginKPT05} have shown that SO dependencies themselves are closed under composition.

-Following this seminal result, properties of composition have been studied for other kinds of dependencies too. \citet{DBLP:journals/tods/NashBM07} studied the composition of mappings that do not distinguish the source and the target schema, and they identified cases that do and do not support composition; some of these involve second-order dependencies.
-Furthermore, \citet{DBLP:journals/corr/abs-1106-3745} studied composition of mappings that distinguish the source from the target schemas, but where the target schema also uses TGDs and EGDs.
-They showed that second-order dependencies alone cannot express composition of such mappings, but the latter can be achieved using dependencies containing equality in the consequents.
-The resulting formalism is called \emph{source-to-target SO dependencies}, and they generalise both TGDs and EGDs.
-Finally, \citet{DBLP:journals/jcss/Arenas0RR13} introduced \emph{plain source-to-target SO dependencies} and showed that this language behaves well under the inversion operator.
+Following this seminal result, composition properties of other dependency classes have been studied. \citet{DBLP:journals/tods/NashBM07} studied mappings that do not distinguish the source and the target schema, and they identified cases that do and do not support composition; some of these involve second-order dependencies. \citet{DBLP:journals/corr/abs-1106-3745} studied mappings that distinguish the source from the target schemas, but where the target schema also uses TGDs and EGDs.
+They showed that SO dependencies alone cannot express composition of such mappings, but this can be achieved using TGDs, EGDs, and \emph{source-to-target SO dependencies}---an extension of SO dependencies that allows for equalities between terms in the consequents. \citet{DBLP:journals/jcss/Arenas0RR13} introduced \emph{plain source-to-target SO TGDs}, which disallow equalities and nesting of function variables in SO dependencies, and they showed that mappings expressed using this language can be composed as well as inverted.

-We are not aware of any attempts to study second-order dependencies in a knowledge representation context.
-However, based on our experience of applying dependencies in practice, function variables often allow for much more intuitive modelling than existential quantifiers.
-For example, in TGD \eqref{eq:S12:2}, using $f(n)$ instead of the existentially quantified variable $s$ is often more natural and convenient because it allows one to directly refer to the ID of $n$.
-Moreover, several dependencies can use $f(n)$ to refer to the same object: term $f(n)$ always `produces' the same student ID for the same name $n$.
-We believe such a modelling style has the potential to overcome some issues of pure first-order modelling we outlined in our earlier work \cite{mghs09graphs-journal}.
-Consequently, we see second-order dependencies as the natural next step in the evolution of logic-based knowledge representation formalisms.